Sharing festive and easy gift wrapping ideas for the holidays that you can do in minutes.

 - Hot glue an old piece of jewelry on the box flap, use a white Sharpie to make dots along the scallops.
 Fun Tip: If you scrunch glitter tulle between your hands and hold it over the box, some of the glitter will come off and stick to the box. :-)

-I also like these donut boxes that come with holes that you can punch out.
+I also like donut boxes that come with holes that you can punch out.
 They are made for ventilation, but I like that fact that you can weave ribbon through the holes to attach the top of the box to the bottom.
 No gift wrap paper needed, just ribbon and any embellishment you want to add.

 Create Gift Package Embellishments With Ribbon